Hollywood's terrible, horrible, no good, very bad summer at the box office

 Hollywood usually flails at the end of season as kids go back to school, and the last weekend in August was no exception.
 Ticket sales were down 41 percent, with the top 12 films taking in a tepid $50.7 million, according to comScore data.
 Hurricane Harvey and the bout between Floyd Mayweather Jr. and Conor McGregor also kept millions away from the multiplex.

-And this Labor Day weekend, theaters could take another hit: The major studios and key distributors do not have any wide releases on the calendar — the first time that has happened in almost a quarter-century, according to Paul Dergarabedian, senior media analyst at comScore.
+And by the end of Labor Day weekend, theaters could face more grim numbers: The major studios and key distributors did not have any wide releases on the calendar for the holiday — the first time that has happened in almost a quarter-century, according to Paul Dergarabedian, senior media analyst at comScore.

 Related: Diverse Casting Results In Box Office Success, Study Says